 The first year is critical

 Your own finances?
 At some point you will take care of it again.
-Is not on the to-do list for now.
-For the first year of your self-employment, it may not be such a big problem that financial planning falls by the wayside if your livelihood is secured.
+Not on the to-do list for now.
+For the first year of your self-employment, it may not be such a big problem that financial planning falls by the wayside, provided that you can make a living.

 But after that it gets critical.
 Many start-ups get used to feeling their own finances annoying and limit this topic to the necessary tax return.
 Do you recognize yourself?